jmd-dk/concept/_sources/parameters/numerics.rst.txt

                          each component.
 More precisely, a specific quantity of the supplier components is interpolated, e.g. the mass (particle components) or energy density (fluid components) in the case of gravity.
+For particle components, the interpolation may be interlaced,
+                         meaning carried out multiple times with shifted grids.
                       2. Transform each upstream grid to Fourier space.
-                      3. Optionally perform deconvolution and interlacing of upstream grids constructed from particle suppliers (see
-                         "`Computer simulation using particles <https://dx.doi.org/10.1201/9780367806934>`_").
+                      3. Optionally perform deconvolution and/or shifting of the complex phase (due to interlacing) of upstream grids constructed from particle suppliers (see "`Computer simulation using particles <https://dx.doi.org/10.1201/9780367806934>`_").
                       4. Add upstream Fourier grids together, producing a 'global' Fourier grid, with the global grid size